Eufonius

 They have released 17 studio albums as of June 2016, and have provided their talents in compilation albums and original soundtracks as well.
 Eufonius has hosted an Internet radio show called Frequency-e since May 2005 with broadcasts being released in irregular intervals; as of December 2011, there have been 12 broadcasts.
-On September 8, 2012, it was announced that Hajime Kikuichi would leave the band "for now", after making some degrading comments at singer Halko Momoi.
+On September 8, 2012, it was announced that Hajime Kikuchi would leave the band "for now", after making some degrading comments at singer Halko Momoi.
 Kikuchi returned in 2013 with the composition of the song "Lovely Smile", used as a theme song of Hooksoft's visual novel Lovely Quest: Unlimited.

+Hajime Kikuchi died of acute heart failure on November 16, 2023 at the age of 44.